 10. Epic of Gilgamesh: The Prelude

-Unable to grasp the concept that death was a real possibility even for the likes of him, he embarks on a journey to the edge of the world.
-On his way, he learns about things that were beyond the scope of his kingdom, and records his knowledge on stone tablets.
-These tablets are then represented as the different lessons of life in the Epic of Gilgamesh.
+Unable to grasp the concept that death is a real possibility even for the likes of him, he embarks on a journey to the edge of the world.
+On his way, he learns about things beyond the scope of his kingdom and records his knowledge on stone tablets.
+These tablets represent the different life lessons in the Epic of Gilgamesh.

 9. Epic of Gilgamesh: History

-Citing the earliest traces of ‘Epic of Gilgamesh’, if the myths abound Gilgamesh are to be believed, the epic stood right at the top among great literary masterpieces in the ancient times.
-It is without any doubt a gem in the history of cuneiform literature – a writing system developed by the ancient Sumerians themselves around 3500 to 3000 BC.
+Citing the earliest examples of the Epic of Gilgamesh, and if the myths around Gilgamesh are to be believed, the epic stood right at the top of the great literary masterpieces of ancient times.
+It is without doubt a gem in the history of cuneiform literature, a writing system developed by the ancient Sumerians themselves around 3500 to 3000 BC.

 8. Myth of Gilgamesh

-In Enkidu, he finds a true friend and brother – someone he can trust his life with and confide his biggest fears to.
-So, when Enkidu dies, he has a sudden horrifying realization that death is a destiny he cannot escape either.
-Still grieving from the death of his friend, he sets out on a quest to attain the secrets of eternal life, abandoning all his glory and power as a king.
+In Enkidu, he found a true friend and brother – someone he could trust with his life and confide his biggest fears to.
+So, when Enkidu died, he had a sudden, horrifying realization that death is a destiny he could not escape either.
+Still grieving for his friend, he sets out on a quest to learn the secret of eternal life, abandoning all his glory and power as a king.

 7. Origin of Enkidu

-But unlike the king of Uruk, Enkidu’s early days are spent in the wild, his instincts and lifestyle are influenced by the wild animals that raised him.
-For a long time, he remained in complete isolation from the civilized world.
-But gradually, his interactions with humans become more regular whereupon he would free animals trapped by hunters.
-In time, he breaks away from his ways of the wild and heads for the city of Uruk.
+But unlike the King of Uruk, Enkidu’s early days were spent in the wild, his instincts and lifestyle influenced by the wild animals that raised him.
+For a long time, he remained completely isolated from the civilized world, but gradually his interactions with humans became more regular as he would free animals trapped by hunters.
+Eventually, he abandoned his life in the wild and headed for the city of Uruk.

-Long before the time of Gilgamesh, Utnapishtim ruled as the king and high priest of the city of Shurrupak.
-He was then chosen by god Enki to abandon all his possessions and create a giant ship so as to survive the impending great flood that would wipe out all plants, animals, and humans.
+Long before the time of Gilgamesh, Utnapishtim ruled as the king and high priest of the city of Shuruppak.
+He was chosen by the god Enki to abandon all his possessions and create a giant ship so as to survive the impending great flood that would wipe out all plants, animals, and humans.

-When they finally met, Utnapishtim tried to convince Gilgamesh to break away from his quest and live a happy life a mortal.
-But he did also tell him about a magical plant that could possibly help him gain eternal life.
+When they finally met, Utnapishtim tried to convince Gilgamesh to abandon his quest and live a happy life as a mortal.
+But he also told him about a magical plant that could possibly help him gain eternal life.

-5. Siduri, tavern Keep of underworld
+5. Siduri, Tavern-Keeper of the Underworld

 4. Epic of Gilgamesh: Old Babylonian Version